0xBADCA7/Flask-GzipBomb/README.md

 **Flask-GzipBomb** provides an extension of `flask.Response` class: `GzipBombResponse`.
 It allows to easily create a HTTP response containing gzipped data filled with null characters (`'\0'`) and compressed with varying number of rounds.

 This package was inspired by [Christian Haschek](https://blog.haschek.at/) and his article [How to defend your website with ZIP bombs](https://blog.haschek.at/2017/how-to-defend-your-website-with-zip-bombs.html).
 The intended purpose is to provide a simple tool that can be used to fight off vuln scanners, dictionary attacks and other unwelcommed traffic.
-As of now, how exactly recognize unwanted HTTP connections is left for the user to decide and implement.
+As of now, how exactly recognize unwanted HTTP connections is left for the user to implement.

 **Note: Any malicious usage of this library is strictly prohibited.**